So, you're in a relationship. Congratulations! It is always fun and exciting to date someone new.

 Alternatively, if you suspect some foul play, or just want to be proactive, make sure not to rely on fingerprint scanners and face ID to unlock your device.
 Always use difficult to guess lock screen PINs and passwords.

-- DO NOT: Trick your partner or their friends into revealing some private information about then.
+- DO NOT: Trick your partner or their friends into revealing some private information about them.
 It is always better to be upfront with them!

 Having shared this list of verifications and checks with you, let me finish it by saying that my hope is that you will use it only to find nothing, that will assure you that you've made the right choice in your partner.
 Congratulations!
 Having such knowledge can be the most rewarding feeling ever.